Overview

 Background

-The bladder is a relatively simple organ that expands to store urine and contracts to empty it under voluntary control at a socially convenient time.
-People with SCI develop urinary problems as a result of a ‘neurogenic bladder’, whereby the normal functioning of the bladder is disrupted.
+The bladder is a relatively simple organ that expands to store urine and contracts to empty it when we choose.
+People with SCI often lose bladder control due to a condition called ‘neurogenic bladder’.
 Those affected have reduced awareness of their bladder being full, and reflexes can cause it to empty involuntarily.
 Bladders also tend to become overactive, meaning that they may contract frequently, with little or no warning.
-Many people with SCI thus rely on catheters to manage their bladders.
+As a result, many people with SCI rely on catheters to manage their bladder.

-Restoring control of urinary function is consistently emphasised as a major concern for those with SCI.
-Existing treatments, such as medications and electrical stimulation to facilitate urination, only provide partial relief from the symptoms, and often have side effects and negative health impacts.
+Regaining bladder control is consistently highlighted as a major concern for those with SCI.
+Existing treatments, such as medications and electrical stimulation, can help to some extent but don't fully restore function, and often cause side effects.

-A significant challenge in creating new, more effective treatment approaches lies in our limited understanding of the intricate neural circuits of the spinal cord - circuits that coordinate the contractions of various muscles to store urine and to empty the bladder.
-We also lack a clear understanding of how these neural circuits change following SCI.
-This knowledge gap hinders the development of new strategies to address neurogenic bladders and enhance urinary function in individuals with SCI.
-Professor Brownstone and team propose to address this knowledge gap to identify new cellular targets to facilitate recovery of urinary function after SCI.
+A major obstacle to the development of new, more effective treatments is our limited understanding of the intricate neural circuits of the spinal cord - circuits that coordinate the contractions of various muscles to store urine and to empty the bladder.
+We also lack a clear understanding of how these circuits change following SCI.
+Professor Brownstone and team propose to address this knowledge gap to identify new treatment approaches.

 Understanding the neural circuits controlling bladder function